Log Out

 Major General

-It is known that the medical staff transferred between camps.
+It is not known how long William was with the hospital at Camp O’Donnell, but it is known that the medical staff transferred between the camp, Cabanatuan, and Bilibid Prison.
 At some point, William was sent to Cabanatuan.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and took part in the death march were held.
-Camp 2 did not have an adequate water supply and was closed.
-It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.
+Camp 1 was where most of the men who were captured on Bataan and took part in the march were held.
+Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
+Cabanatuan #3 was where those men captured when Corregidor surrendered were taken and it was consolidated into Camp 1 on October 30th.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.